A Lone Swan is a Lonely Swan

 A Year Later they are Happy – Bonded.

-Now Winter is a Wonderful Time of Year for Him.
+Now Winter is a Wonderful Time of Year for them.

 They are Adorable Together.